 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blistering, peeling, or red skin rash.
+- Blistering, peeling, red skin rash

-- Fast, pounding, or uneven heartbeat.
+- Chest pain, fast, pounding, or uneven heartbeat

-- Numbness or weakness in your arm or leg, or on one side of your body.
+- Numbness or weakness on one side of your body, sudden or severe headache, problems with vision, speech, or walking

-- Seeing or hearing things that are not really there.
+- Seeing or hearing things that are not really there

-- Thoughts of hurting yourself or others.
+- Thoughts of hurting yourself or others, unusual moods or behaviors

 If you notice these less serious side effects, talk with your doctor:

-- Trouble sleeping, or having unusual dreams.
+- Trouble sleeping, unusual dreams, sleepwalking

 If you notice other side effects that you think are caused by this medicine, tell your doctor